ctschroeder/tutorials/Voyant.md

 , etc.)

 ### Step 10: Embed a corpus or tool visualization in a blog post or website

+#### Note: on Feb 2 we had trouble exporting images using the html snippet or png file.
+There seems to be a bug in Voyant.
+Instead, take a screenshot of your visualization and copy the LINK to your corpus or visualization in Voyant and put both the static image/screenshot and the link in your blog post.****

 Sometimes you might want a LIVE version of your visualization, so people can click around or hover over the visualization to reveal more information.

 * Click Export at the top of the page.